 Note: The provisions of Part 10 shall be applied in accordance with any administrative conditions that were in effect at the commencement of this agreement or modifications to the administrative conditions made as a result of this agreement.
-Nothing in these provisions shall be read as extending any entitlemen expressly agre nt beyond that velocity ed to by the Sec which existed retary for Edi at the comm ucation after encement of consultation v this agreemen with the NZPI nt except as PTA and SPA may b NZ.
+Nothing in these provisions shall be read as extending any entitlement beyond that which existed at the commencement of this agreement except as may be expressly agreed to by the Secretary for Education after consultation with the NZPPTA and SPANZ Union.

-Part Eleven - Employment Problem Resolution Procedures
+Part Eleven - Resolving Employment Relationship Problems

-11.1 Employment Problem Resolution Procedures
+11.1 Resolving Employment Relationship Problems